 You’re welcome to ask questions.
 We generally work office hours, although Zaria, the education coordinator, works Monday to Wednesday.
 Email firstname.lastname@example.org or email@example.com or call 020 8940 3509.

 How can I sign up?

-Fill in a sign-up form here.
+Fill in a booking form here.
 If you’d like a paper form, write to firstname.lastname@example.org or email@example.com.

 What’s your cancellation policy?

 Cancellations more than 20 working days prior to the event will receive a full refund.
 Cancellations less than 20 working days before your event will not be refunded.
 We reserve the right to cancel our events at any time.
 In the event of cancellation by us, you would receive a full refund, or the chance to re-book on another date.